fishinwind/workshop/rst/section_1/week1-class2.rst

 Goals
 -----

-1. Introduce IPython notebook
+1. Introduce The **Shell**
 2. continue learning to navigate within the terminal
 3. understand the linux philosophy (small tools that do one thing well)
 4. understand how to apply some common linux utilities to files
-5. understand how to chain/stream/pipe linux operations

 Unix Philosophy
 ---------------

-+ Small is beautiful.
+Works well for bioinformatics:

 + Make each program do one thing well.
++ Make every program a filter.
 + Choose portability over efficiency.
 + Store data in flat text files.
++ Small is beautiful.
 + Use software leverage to your advantage.
 + Use shell scripts to increase leverage and portability.
-+ Make every program a filter.

 (From Mike Gancarz http://en.wikipedia.org/wiki/Unix_philosophy)